Chelsea transfer news: Sheffield Wednesday in talks to buy Michael Hector | Goal.com

 Sheffield Wednesday are in talks to sign Michael Hector from Chelsea but are struggling to match the Blues’ valuation ahead of transfer deadline day.

-Hector impressed on loan at Hillsborough last season in making 39 appearances in all competitions and he was named the Championship club’s player of the year.
+Hector impressed on loan at Hillsborough last season after making 39 appearances in all competitions and he was named the Championship club’s player of the year.

 The 27-year-old has never made a competitive appearance for Chelsea and he is hopeful of ending his spell with the Europa League winners after four loan moves in recent seasons.